PostHog/posthog-js/README.md

 ```

 ## Aliasing users
 Before a user signs up, they are anonymous.
-To make sure you can track users from the moment they hit your website, until they're using the product, make sure you call `alias` right after they sign up (though BEFORE the `identify` call).
+To make sure you can track users from the moment they hit your website, until they're using the product, make sure you call `alias` right after they sign up.
+Calling `alias` will also call `identify`.

 This will link the users' anonymous ID with your internal ID.